 A Covid-19 Gap Year?
 Learn Why You Should Think Again!

 Like many recent high school graduates, you may be reviewing your academic options for the fall.
 One of the ideas that you may be tossing around is taking a Covid-19 gap year.
 If that’s the case, you may want to think again.
 Although the idea of exploring options for a year seems appealing, before making any decisions about putting your academic career on hold, it’s important to know all of your options first.
 Consider assessing the different types of learning options that are available to you close to home, so that you can visualize what your academic year might look like.
-An easy way to do that is to attend RVCC’s Virtual Open House on Thursday, August 13, at 6pm.
+An easy way to do that is to attend a Virtual Information Session.
 Register today!
 And, read on to learn why you should take a pass on a gap year.

 Top 5 Benefits of NOT Taking a Covid-19 Gap Year

 Covid-19 has certainly created limitations in 2020 and—in many cases—eliminated the option to travel for exploration or personal volunteer opportunities.
 Staying closer to home seems to be the destination of choice these days.
 And, while you’re home, why not rack up some credits by taking online classes at RVCC?
 The first day of classes is September 2, 2020.
 It’s not too late to apply!

 2. Save Money!